tudasc/ancor-program-traits/README.md

-# Embedding programm traits
+# Embedding Programm Traits

-embedding of Marker symbols for dynamic detection of Program traits
+Embedding of Marker symbols for dynamic detection of Program traits

 # Build

+* build with cmake:
+  `mkdir build && cd build && cmake .. && make` cmake options:
+    * `HOOK_DLOPEN`: disable hooking of `dlopen` (default On)
+    * `HOOK_MPROTECT`: disable hooking of `mprotect` (default On)
+    * `BUILD_MPI_EXAMPLES`: enables building of MI examples.
+This builds MPICH MPI implementation and a wrapper showcasting how MPI could use the trait embedding mechnaism with MPI Mini-Apps (default Off)
+* run tests with `ctest`

 # Usage